Azerbaijan 2014: between Russia and the West

-Abstract: Over the next few years, with $56 billion planned investments in transport infrastructure [Table 1], Azerbaijan wants to emerge as a major transit corridor between Europe and Asia.
-The initiatives Azerbaijan has signed up for are challenged by Russia, which is concerned that a new inter-continental transit route that bypasses Russia could undermine Moscow’s influence in both Europe and Asia.
-That is why Russia uses the protracted Nagorno Karabakh conflict, the undefined status of the Caspian Sea, and the substantial number of Azerbaijani immigrants in the Russian Federation, to exert pressure on Baku and create obstacles for new regional projects.
-Considering its geographic location, a complete isolation from Moscow’s influence is almost unrealistic for Azerbaijan, due to shared borders and common history, so far Baku has managed to prevent Kremlin’s intrusion into Azerbaijan’s policy course.
-On account of the evolving political dynamics in the region, Azerbaijan needs committed and reliable partners in order to withstand the pressures from its northern neighbor.
+Abstract: In the next few years, with a total $56 billion investments in transport infrastructure [Table 1], Azerbaijan wants to emerge as a major transit corridor between Europe and Asia.
+Russia, the big and resourceful northern neighbor of Azerbaijan, is not happy about these projects, because a new inter-continental transit route that bypasses it could undermine Moscow’s interests in both continents.
+So, Russia uses various channels of influence, including the protracted territorial conflict over Nagorno Karabagh, the undefined status of the Caspian Sea, and the substantial number of Azerbaijani immigrants in the Russian Federation, to exert pressure on Baku and create obstacles for new regional projects.
+Considering its geographic location, a complete isolation from the northern influence, is practically unattainable for Azerbaijan, but so far Baku has somehow managed to maintain a balanced foreign policy course.
+On account of the evolving political dynamics in the region, Azerbaijan needs committed and reliable partners in order to withstand the Kremlin’s pressures.
 In light of common interests, alliance with the Euro-Atlantic community is the best opportunity for Azerbaijan to implement its ambitious projects.

 by Huseyn Panahov

 - IV.
 Outstanding Issues